raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 tags: [recursion]
 ---

-In [To Grok a Mockingbird], we explored the Mockingbird, a recursive combinator that decouples recursive functions from themselves.
+In [To Grok a Mockingbird], we explored the _mockingbird_, a recursive combinator that decouples recursive functions from themselves.
 Decoupling recursive functions from themselves allows us to compose them more flexibly, such as with decorators.[^m]

 [To Grok a Mockingbird]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html

 [^m]: The mockingbird is more formally known as the M Combinator.
 Our naming convention is that when discussing formal combinators from combinatory logic, or direct implementations in JavaScript, we will use the formal name.
 But when using variations designed to work more idiomatically in JavaScript--such as versions that work with functions taking more than one argument), we will use Raymond Smullyan's ornithological nicknames.<br/><br/>For a formalist, the M Combinator's direct translation is `const M = fn => fn(fn)`.
 This is only useful if `fn` is implemented in "curried" form, e.g. `const isEven = myself => n => n === 0 || !myself(n - 1)`.
 If we wish to use a function written in idiomatic JavaScript form, such as `const isEven = (myself, n) => n === 0 || !myself(n - 1)`, we use the mockingbird, which is given later as `const mockingbird = fn => (...args) => fn(fn, ...args)`.
 This is far more practical for programming purposes.

-We also saw that the mockingbird separates the concern of the recursive algorithm to be performed from the mechanism of implementing recursion.
+This also separates the concern of the recursive algorithm to be performed from the mechanism of implementing recursion.
 This allowed us to implement the Jackson's Widowbird, a variation of the mockingbird that uses trampolining to execute tail-recursive functions in constant space.

 In this essay, we're going to look at the Sage Bird, known most famously as the [Y Combinator].
-The sage bird provides all the benefits of the mockingbird, but allows us to write more idiomatic code.
+The sage bird provides all the benefits of the mockingbird, but allows us to write more idiomatic JavaScript.

 [Y Combinator]: https://en.wikipedia.org/wiki/Fixed-point_combinator